 If a very large expense arose that went beyond our minimal emergency fund, then I would work as many side jobs as possible to pay for the expense.

 I never again want the stress, overwhelm, and anxiety of a credit card balance that I can’t pay back.
 The stress and worry debt causes is one of the main reasons I paid off debt to begin with.

 So instead of turning to that option now I would definitely do as much as humanly possible to cover unexpected expenses.

 I know I can work enough hours to cover the expense quickly even if it’s not fun.
 I never want to go into debt again just to cover an emergency.
 It’s just not worth all the stress that the debt brings.

-Whatever your plan is, it is important to have a plan in place to cover emergencies and get money you need!
+Whatever your plan is, it is important to have a plan in place.
+You never want to ask yourself again how to get money when you’re broke.
+You deserve the ability to cover emergencies and have money you need!

 Mary is the founder of Pennies Not Perfection where she shares her journey to build wealth through online income.
 She quit her day job in 2021 after she paid off her debt and doubled her 9-5 salary.

 Mary's favorite free financial tool is Personal Capital.
 She uses their free tools to track net worth and work toward to financial freedom.